the Andy represents me here [Comment: This was first postet on Facebook] at its very best (!), nevertheless I thought, I will also speak here.

 Well, with the current test version 0.5.1 I have reached a point where I believe that the code I wrote looks professional enough, despite the fact that it uses completely new technologies (Flutter and the programming language behind it, Dart) to be able to release it.
 From the beginning, GCWizard was meant to be a community project for me: From geocachers for geocachers.
 I had and still have the vision that we all can participate, that all can give and take.
 There are so many very similar projects in this area, similar tools, numerous websites.
 They all program the same functions over and over again.
 How nice would it be, for example, to have a central point of contact for cryptographic functions from which every other developer could benefit?
 Or a central place for graphics, for example the MyGeoTools tables.
 The GCWizard should set a good example.
 That’s why I decided to make the code open source here.
 This was done yesterday, the code is available for everyone to view on GitHub (https://github.com/S-Man42/GCWizard).
 Code Reviews are welcome!
 Anyone who can and likes it is welcome to contribute changes or additions.
 Another advantage is that if I don’t have the time or inclination anymore, the project can be continued by someone else – unlike now with GCC, which for copyright reasons alone is “ice cream”.

-The porting of GCC is far from finished, there are still some functions missing.
+The reconstruction of the GCC functions is far from finished, there are still some functions missing.
 But the basic framework is now more or less fixed, I think.
 I actually didn’t want to release GCWizard before it is at least equal to the old GCC in terms of functionality.
 How can you justify a change of apps if it can be proven that the old one is even better in some areas?
 But in the meantime I’m thinking about going public with it earlier.
 I’m grateful for the current testers, but unfortunately there is little real feedback.
 My hope is that by opening and publishing GCWizard in PlayStore, more users will have access to it and the feedback may increase.

 But this could also have the opposite effect: Potential users load the program, see that it has less features than GCC and that some of the existing ones might still have bugs.
 Doesn’t this mean that trust in the app is lost in advance, before it has actually started?
 That would destroy all our efforts.
 How do you see that?